Severe Weather Statement issued for Page by NWS - NewsBreak

 Effective: 2022-05-22 03:08:00 CDT Expires: 2022-05-22 09:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
-Target Area: Antelope; Boone; Burt; Cedar; Colfax; Cuming; Dodge; Knox; Madison; Pierce; Platte; Stanton; Thurston; Washington; Wayne FROST ADVISORY REMAINS IN EFFECT UNTIL 9 AM CDT THIS MORNING * WHAT...Temperatures as low as 32 will result in frost formation. * WHERE...In Nebraska, Burt, Colfax, Dodge and Washington Counties.
+Target Area: Harrison; Monona; Shelby FROST ADVISORY REMAINS IN EFFECT UNTIL 9 AM CDT THIS MORNING * WHAT...Temperatures as low as 32 will result in frost formation. * WHERE...In Nebraska, Burt, Colfax, Dodge and Washington Counties.
 In Iowa, Monona, Harrison and Shelby Counties. * WHEN...From 1 AM to 9 AM CDT Sunday. * IMPACTS...Frost could kill sensitive outdoor vegetation if left uncovered.

 Comments / 0